 When you go into teaching, the strongest bit of advice you ever get is “join a union”, to the extent that you find trainees with memberships to every union going!

 The fear of God is instilled: what if a child makes a malicious allegation?
 What if there are redundancies?
 Don’t get me wrong, they’re valid concerns.
 They’re also scary – you’d never want to be in a vulnerable position when you’ve got a mortgage to pay, or mouths to feed, or a career you love.
 You swiftly sign on the dotted line of the cheapest union you can find.

 When I tell people I’m not in a union, then, their reaction ranges from shock to horror.
-It’s only when I then explain that I use Edapt, which provides specialist legal support for teachers, that they calm down a little.
+It’s only when I then explain that I use Edapt, which provides specialist support for teachers, that they calm down a little.
 Most don’t realise there is an alternative to unions.

 Decisions about spending your own money on professional protection are personal.
 It’s been instilled into me from a young age to be pro union.

 So why do I subscribe Edapt?
 In short, I don’t find any of the current union options fully represent me as a teacher.
 Some are so deeply politicised, and for a Gove liking, Labour voter like me, who sees value in Tory reforms to education, I don’t quite fit the mould.
 I know I’m not the only one.
 Do I want my money paying the wages of unionist staff who make it clear that they don’t represent me?
 Well, no, frankly, I don’t.

 Edapt are different.
 They’re apolitical.
 Their support is high-quality expert advice for teachers; a service that I am more than happy to give my money to.